cdl-geneseo/geneseo-dictionary/F/Fiend.md

 # Fiend

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fiend

 Created by  Unknown User (aa48) on Dec 10, 2020

 Noun-  describes a person who is fiercely attached to an idea, object, or hobby; usually used in a slightly derogatory or mocking context